GrantSmith121/ThreeJS-Project/README.md

-# ThreeJS Project
+# ThreeJS Dynamic Background

 This project was created to create a prototype for a specific concept I had.
 I wanted to use the power of normal maps to give a site a patterned background that has dynamic lighting.

-To achieve this, I used ThreeJS, a 3D JavaScript library that allows developers to insert 3D meshes with unique materials.
-Most often, it is used to create elements on a site that rotate, morph or otherwise provide a number of impressive effects.
-In this project, I used it to create a background for a site.
-The light source follows the mouse so that the light always appears to be coming in from an angle based on the mouse position.
-This creates a unique, interactive effect.
-This project serves as an excercise in web development as well as a prototype of this concept.
-This could be used in a number of different ways to create an attention-grabbing effect for a user.
+The goal was to use this technology to create a unique, attention-grabbing effect for a web site.

+## Introduction

+The project showcases the power of ThreeJS, a versatile 3D JavaScript library commonly used to integrate 3D elements into web applications.
+Although it is most commonly used to create 3D effects that are more "obviously" 3D, I used it here to create a background.
+Backgrounds are usually flat, but, using normal maps, I am able to create something a bit more dynamic and interesting.

+## Features

+__1. Dynamic lighting:__ The background utilizes normal maps to simulate dynamic lighting effects, creating the illusion of depth.

+__2. Interactivity:__ The light source for the background follows the mouse.
+This creates a level of interactivity with the user and emphasizes wherever the user decides to take the mouse.

+__3. Tools__ For this demonstration, the user can alter different apsects of the background.
+They can choose a different background, increase/decrease the strength of the 3D effect and choose the color of the light source.

+## Applications

+* __User Engagement__: Enhance user experience by providing visually captivating backgrounds that respond to user interaction.
+* __Storytelling__: Use dynamic backgrounds to convey narratives or themes, adding depth and immersion to content.